-- In the Ranma ½ parody webcomic The Hentai Zone, Fūrinkan High School becomes one of these, as pictured above.
+- In the Ranma ½ parody webcomic The Hentai Zone, Fūrinkan High School becomes one of these.

 - Memoirs of a Geisha shows how the girls work their way up in an apprentice-type system.
 While a literal example of this trope, as geisha are taught to be seductive and beautiful, they are not taught actual sex, and the instances where they work as prostitutes are unconnected with their training.

 - The Rainbow Cadenza is a science fiction novel by J. Neil Schulman, in which women are drafted not as soldiers but as prostitutes (as men vastly outnumber women).
 One scene has the female protagonist being taught fellatio by a homosexual instructor.

 - Halrloprillalar Hotrufan in Larry Niven's Ringworld is a highly trained ship's whore/diplomat aboard a relativistic City Builder ship.
 She has also had thousands of years of sexual experience to sharpen her skills.
 A few touches is enough to get any human (or Human Alien) male full of lust.
 Her position was important on a ship of mostly males on long sublight voyages (especially since there are no sexual taboos among City Builders).

 - An unexpected variation in one episode of Criminal Minds (though it's only mentioned, not actually seen): The "class" a madam provides for her call girls is in staying under the radar.
 How to behave and look like you belong in polite society, how to walk into a hotel like a registered guest instead of a prostitute.
 It helps the team realize that the client-murdering call girl they're looking for was born in the upper class, because she didn't need help fitting into those environments.
 She also, presumably, didn't need any help in the actual seduction either, since tracking her that way isn't even discussed.

 - The various Companion temples in Firefly.